 When orienting to S-grades, it should therefore be noted that the driving-technical requirement can shift significantly upwards, for example, due to poor weather conditions or faster speeds.

-The following are the criteria of each S-Grade listed.
+The following are the criteria of each S-Grade used for bike trails.
 More information and examples can be found on the detail pages, which are linked via the above navigation menu.
 For printing you can alternatively use this PDF document .

 S0 describes a singletrack that has no particular difficulties.
 These are mostly flowy forest and meadow paths on non-slip natural soils or solidified gravel.
-Steps, rocks or root passages are not expected.
+Biking over steps, rocks or root passages are not expected.
 The slope of the path is easy to moderate, the curves are wide. [»More]

-In S-grade S2 you have to expect bigger roots and stones.
-The soil is often loose..
+On S2 mountain bike trails you have to expect bigger roots and stones.
+The soil is often loose.
 Steps and flat stairs are to be expected.
 Often there are tight curves and the gradient can reach 70%.
 (35 degrees) [»More]

 Blocked single trails with many larger boulders and / or root passages belong to the S-grade S3.
 High steps, switchbacks and tricky sideslopes are common; relaxed rolling sections are rare.
 You can usually count on slippery surfaces and/or loose scree.
 Steep slopes over 70% (35 degrees) are common. [»More]

 S4 describes very steep and heavily blocked singletrack with large boulders and / or challenging root passages, often in between loose boulders.
 Extremely steep ramps, tight switchbacks and steps are common.
 Mountain biking is challenging for advanced riders. [»More]

-S5 is characterized by blocky terrain with ridges, boulders and landslides, loop-like hairpin bends, and high obstacles like fallen trees – all often in extreme steepness.
+S5 trails are characterized by blocky terrain with ridges, boulders and landslides, loop-like hairpin bends, and high obstacles like fallen trees – all often in extreme steepness.
 Obstacles must be mastered in succession with little braking distance and without opportunities for rest.
 Considered by all but the most skilled mountain bikers to be “unrideable”. [»More]

 Not all factors have to be fulfilled in order to assign a passage to a certain S degree.
 A singletrack may also have different difficulties in passages or sections.
 The trail may be described as “S2 with two S3 passages”.